MeVest founder, Lesley-Anne Scorgie, hosts guest contributor, Janine Rogan.

 - Lay all the cards on the table.
 Understand your starting points, who owns and owes what.

 - Calculate your net worth.
 Your net worth is what you own (assets) less what you owe (liabilities).
-If that number is positive continue to move it in the right direction, if it’s negative you have a bit of work to do but in the long run you can still achieve financial independence.
-MeVest, Lesley-Anne’s money school, has a fantastic net worth tracking tool (click on the tracker from the right sidebar).
+If that number is positive, continue to move it in the right direction.
+If it’s negative, you have a bit of work to do, but in the long run you can still achieve financial independence.
+Download our net worth tracking tool (click on the tracker from the right sidebar).

 - Talk about your money values.
 Tell your partner what is important to you and understand what is important to them.
 Find common ground and focus your efforts there.
-Working towards something together will bring you closer together.
+Working towards bigger financial goals as a team will bring you closer together.

-At the end of the day, frequent communication is what is going to be the key when it comes to couples finances.
+At the end of the day, frequent communication is what is going to be the key when it comes to achieving financial harmony with your partner.
 Make sure you are talking about your finances at least once a week for a few minutes every time.